mskordal/my-sel4-projects/accProfPass/README.md

    profiling function ID and event IDs to the HLS.
 If `USE_HLS` is set, the pass spins on the idle bit of the hardware to make sure multiple writes will not overlap and corrupt the data.
 4. It defines a function called `accprof_epilog`.
-This function takes the current 7 values of the local variables defined in the prologue.
+This function first calls Data/Instruction Synchronisation Barriers (DSB, ISB) to make sure all instruction are completed even at microarchitectural level before reading counter values.
+Then it takes the current 7 values of the local variables defined in the prologue.
 It reads the 6 counters and the cycle counter and adds each result with the corresponding local variable and then assigns the sum to the corresponding global variable.
 It then writes the global values to the HLS hardware.
 The next steps apply for every function listed in `functions.txt`:
 1. In the function prologue the pass defines 7 local variables that to store counted events and then calls `accprof_prolog`.
+2. After `accprog_prolog` it calls DSB and ISB to make sure all instruction are completed even at microarchitectural level before starting the counters.
-2. After `accprog_epilog` counters are started to begin counting.
+   Then the counters are started to begin counting.
 3. In the body of each function, the pass searches for calls to those same functions.
 Before each call instruction, the pass stores the current event values since when the callee will be called, the counters will be reset.
 Then